sythanhho/quotes/index.md

 > - Og Mandino
 >"Failure will never overtake me if my determination to succeed is strong enough."
 > - Catherine Cook
 >"If you're not making mistakes, then you're not making decisions."
+> - Maya Angelou
+>"We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty."